Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/a-case-for-graphql.md

 }
 ```

-now to query the data you can simply do this:
+now to query the data using GraphQL you can simply do this:

 ```graphql
 {